alexmcnurlin/sixDegreesOfMaxVerstappen/README.md

 Here's a list of TODO items that I want to complete before I'd consider this project presentable

-- Add `appsettings.json` to configure launch parameters
-- Add scripts to run full app, and run all tests
+- Add scripts to run all tests
 - Move codegen config/scripts to shared folder
 - Add playwright tests for DegreesOfSeparation
 - Add 2025 drivers